jonkylai/datamining/README.md

-# Datamining for Item Trade
+# Datamining for Item Trading and Fraud Detection

 This project systematically mines data from RL Trading by taking a user's offer list, desired list, and interpreting their post using NLP to store each item's worth into a database.
 If a user offers an item for another instead of RL Trading currency, the database can be used to label an item with its estimated numerical value.
 Optimized costs and prices are then extracted for every possible item.